leportella/v3/_posts/2019-01-02-federal-road-accidents-II.md

 First, I created a "quick and dirt" model, using Logistic Regression (Model 01) and all variables that I considered to be of relevance for the problem.
 I used this as my *baseline*, the base on which I would compare all other models.
 Although this model achieved a considerably high accuracy score of 0.69, the recall on class two was ridiculously low (almost 0), so this was not even near good enough.

 For this and all other models I used a technique called [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) that is a technique of model optimisation and parameter tunning.
 It permits to pass several values of parameters to a model class and the GridSearchCV evaluates, based on an accuracy metric you defined, which set of parameters gives better performance.
-This is very useful to optimize hyper parameter search.
+This is very useful to optimize hyper parameter search and it is a good technique to avoid overfitting since it also uses a cross-validation technique.

 I also used all features I could think that could be important for the model: weekday, UF (state in which the accident happened), Km, accident cause, accident type, moment of day, climate and road layout.